OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 - Scheduling of operational actions within Riak cluster should avoid concurrent running of resource-intensive activity e.g. array integrity checks in software RAID systems, solid-state disk trim jobs, or operational security software sweeps.
 - Some cloud providers offer special instance types design for scale-out databases (e.g. AWS im4gn family), and generally such instances should be preferred over general purpose instances.

+For the configuration of nodes, some general pointers:

+- File-system performance is important to Riak performance, generally the use of an XFS file system is recommended, and thorough testing is recommended should alternatives be desired.
+- Operating system configuration options that optimise for performance are not recommended where they present a risk of unpredictable performance during relatively rare events - such as for garbage collection of realignment.
+  - It is recommended that `transparent_huge_pages` be disabled due to the risk of latency spikes.
+- Avoid file-system scheduler settings that re-order activity, normally a `noop`/`none` scheduler is preferred, but this advice may be superseded by OS or hardware-specific guidance.

 ### Network

 The following considerations should be made when selecting the network infrastructure for running Riak: